Implicits, type classes, and extension methods, part 4: understanding implicits

 Best definition

-All right, we got a set of potentially tons of implicit definitions, and we have to decide on just one of them.
-How the compiler makes that decision?
-The same way it decides on overloading resolution - choosing the most specific alternative:
+All right, we have a potentially large set of implicit definitions, and we have to decide on just one of them.
+How does the compiler make that decision?
+The same way it decides on overloading resolution - by choosing the most specific alternative:

-• for each 2 definitions AA, BB calculate the relative weight:
+- for each two definitions , calculate the relative weight:

-• if one is as specific as the other - weight 1 is is, 0 otherwise
+- if one is as specific as the other - weight is 1, otherwise 0

-• if one is class/object being derived from the other class/object - weight 1 is is, 0 otherwise
+- if one is a class/object being derived from the other class/object - weight is 1, otherwise 0

 Intuitively, for one definition to be as specific as the other, if you could replace one call with the other without issue with types (for more formal definition look at the specification).

-For class CC to be derived from DD, CC must be a subtype of DD, or CC/DD must be a companion object(s) of such classes that one extends the other (again, informal definition, take a look at the specification).
+For class to be derived from , must be a subtype of , or / must be companion objects of classes such that one extends the other (again, informal definition, take a look at the specification).

-Considering that we use terms as specific as and more specific than, we are actually considering a subset of a partial order and then looking after the minimum of that subset (or maximum depending on how we define it).
+Considering that we use terms as specific as and more specific than, we are actually considering a subset of a partial order and then looking for the minimum of that subset (or maximum, depending on how we define it).
 It makes sense as type hierarchy itself would also be a partial order.

 Troublesome cases

-Most of the time you’ll such definitions will result in pretty understandable behavior.
-There are some exceptions though.
+Most of the time, such definitions result in fairly understandable behavior.
+There are some exceptions, though.

-What if you have 2 definitions, that are different, BUT could be used produce the same type?
-If their ranking decides that one is not more specific than th other, you’ll get an error (ambiguous implicit or diverging implicit expansion).
+What if you have two definitions that are different but could be used to produce the same type?
+If their ranking decides that one is not more specific than the other, you’ll get an error (ambiguous implicit or diverging implicit expansion).

 class A